Chuo-ku Tourism Association Official Blog

 SUMIDAGAWAst 018.JPG

-You can see the sightseeing boat Ryoma and the fire boat from Asakusa.
+You can see the sightseeing boat Ryoma and fire boats from Asakusa.

-Next, from the center of the bridge on the Sumida River Ohashi Bridge.
+Next, from the center of the bridge of Sumida River Ohashi,

 SUMIDAGAWAst 024.JPG